 This is the best choice for getting your car washed in the winter.
 A professional car washing service will wash your car by hand in an enclosed area.
 Not only will they do a much better job than most automatic washes, but they will also be sure to carefully dry the entirety of your car to prevent any water from freezing.
 Full-service car washes will also clean the undercarriage — where road salt can accumulate — and interior of your car.
 The only downside is that a professional car wash is more expensive than an automatic car wash.

-Runner-Up: Washing Your Car by and with the Proper Equipment
+Runner-Up: Washing Your Car by Hand and with the Proper Equipment

 You can wash your car at home in the winter.
 But you need serious equipment and dedication.
 You’ll want a pressure washer and a way to quickly dry the car.
 A leaf blower can work for that or even some super-absorbent microfiber towels.